-Now let’s look at some photos of alternative systems.
+Now let’s look at some photos of alternatives.
 How complex are these ecosystems?
 How many species can you see?

-In both sets of photos it’s hard to see the climate, pollution, soil type, microbes, insects and the details of plant species.
-Even without those details, you can get some sense of their health and how close they might be to their potential.
+You can’t see the climate, pollution, soil type, microbes, insects or the details of plant species in either set of photos.
+However, even without those details, you can get some sense of their health and how close they might be to their potential.

-All conventionally produced crops use a mixture of monoculture, tillage, irrigation, fertiliser, pesticides, fungicides and herbicides.
+All conventionally produced crops use a mixture of monoculture, tillage, irrigation, fertiliser, insecticides, fungicides and herbicides.
 Combined, these techniques kill soil microbes, cause soil erosion & compaction, cause drought & flooding, kill vast amounts of wildlife and poison our water.
-Sadly most organic food production is also destructive as it also uses monoculture, tillage, irrigation, fertiliser, pesticides, fungicides and herbicides (though the fertilisers, pesticides, fungicides and herbicides are less toxic to humans).
+Sadly most organic food production is also destructive as it also uses monoculture, tillage, irrigation, fertiliser, insecticides, fungicides and herbicides (though the fertilisers, insecticides, fungicides and herbicides are less toxic to humans).